 THE DESIGN PROCESS

 Guerrilla take a thorough and strategic approach with any new project.
-Before even looking at design concepts it is important to get to the core of what your offering, how you wish to be perceived and how you would like to do it.
+Before looking at design concepts it is important to get to the core of what your offering, how you wish to be perceived and how you would like to do it.
 Things to consider:

 - The core of your Idea Your target market Your placement in the market in relation to any competitorsYour unique selling point(s)